mjbharathgithub/EventHub/README.md

 # EventHub

 ## OverView
-EventHub is a user-friendly web app for managing events, salespersons, and clients.
-It lets you create custom links for salespersons to sell tickets and generate secure QR tickets for clients.
+EventHub is a user-friendly web app for managing events, salespersons, and clients.<br> It lets you create custom links for salespersons to sell tickets and generate secure QR tickets for clients.

 ## Tech Stack
 Frontend : Html and Css<br>